yongrenjie/penguins/docs/tutorials/index.rst

 Tutorials
 =========

-If you are new to penguins, then this is the place to start.
-The following "basic" pages cover bite-sized pieces and can largely be read in sequence.
+If you are new to penguins, then this is the place to start: each tutorial covers a bite-sized piece, and can be read in sequence.

-* `quickstart`  <-- This needs to be heavily simplified and split up into the next three.

-* `Reading data <read_tutorial>`

-* 1D plotting (TODO)

-* 2D plotting (TODO)

-The following "intermediate" topics cover some common use cases:
+Tutorials 1 through 5 introduce penguins' basic functionality, whereas tutorials 6 through 9 cover "intermediate" topics which are common use cases.

+.. toctree::
+   :maxdepth: 2

+   read
+   plot
+   customise_1d
+   multiple_1d
+   customise_2d

+Intermediate tutorials (to be written):

+* Interfacing with matplotlib

 * Processing datasets (TODO) (projections, sums, magnitude mode, integration)

 * Adding text (TODO)

-* Having multiple spectra on a figure (TODO)
+* Having multiple spectra on a figure (TODO) See: :doc:`subplots`

-.. toctree::
-   :maxdepth: 2

-   quickstart
-   subplots